First Time Hair Transplant FAQ

 Research - Open House, Seminars

-Many hair transplant clinics organize open house and seminars on a regular basis.
+Many hair transplant clinics organize open house,seminars and in-person evaluation on a regular basis.
 Try to make it to these events.
 This is a great opportunity to meet other hair transplant patients in your area and you can see their results in person.
-Among the most successful seminars we have ever witnessed is the one organized by Dr. Campbell and Dr. Woods in New York City.
-Click here for details.
-For a complete list of upcoming events and seminars,

 Hair Transplant Victims